pstringe/Research-Development-and-Applications/Computational Metaphysics/Process Mechanics/Evidence Generation/Prop-EM-0.6.md

 name:
 tags: metaphysics evidation
 ---
-Prop : EM : 0.6 : The subject make `generative observations` with the expectation of affecting the `state`
+Prop : EM : 0.6 : The subject make $generative$ $observations$ with the expectation of affecting the $state$